 Psoriasis, eczema, and rosacea are chronic skin conditions caused by an autoimmune response in the human body.
 Strategic nutrition in the form of an anti-inflammatory diet can often prove helpful in reversing symptoms and improving the appearance and health of skin.

-An autoimmune response is when your immune system is so fatigued that it loses its ability to clearly distinguish healthy tissue from compromised tissue and becomes overactive.
+An autoimmune response is when your immune system is so fatigued that it loses its ability to distinguish healthy tissue from compromised tissue clearly.

 The Difference Between Psoriasis, Eczema, and Rosacea